ITACaRT/itacart/docs/source/concepts/data_and_interoperability/binary_encoding_spec.md

 # TreeBlob binary encoding

 TreeBlob is the dense binary form of a compositional index.
 It stores a **set of cells** — a region — and nothing else.

-A resolution-13 *node* occupies exactly ten bytes; a blob holding that one node occupies twenty, because the frame is paid once whatever it wraps.
-Section 7 separates the two.
+It is compact because it stores that region as a **tree** rather than as a list, which is what a discrete global grid makes possible: cells sharing a prefix share its bytes, and a prefix is written once however many leaves hang from it.
+A contiguous cover costs around **8.4 bits per cell** — against the fifty-five characters one resolution-13 index takes as text — and the floor of seven bits per leaf is a property of the format, not of a lucky region.
+Section 7 is that curve, and the cost of the frame that carries it.

 The format exists so that a region can be identified by its bytes: two inputs describing the same leaf set produce byte-identical blobs, and a